Zaffierce/data-structures-and-algorithms/code401challenges/src/main/java/code401challenges/ArrayShift/README.md

-# Insert into the middle of an array
+# Find a value in an array using a binary search
-Take in an array and a number, insert this number into the middle of the array.
+Take in two parameters:  a sorted array with no length and a search key.

 ## Challenge
 Take an array of integers that has an unknown length and a second integer that you want to insert into the middle of this array.